 - Add master features by hovering over the second horizontal swimlane and clicking + Add master feature.

-Note: When you add a master feature to a user story map, the Master features setting will be automatically enabled for your product or workspace.
+Note: When you add a master feature to a user story map, the Master features setting will be automatically enabled for your workspace.

 - Add features by hovering over the grey work area located on the lower half of the page and select the Add feature button.
 Begin typing to name the new record.
 Any features that are dragged into a column beneath a master feature will be assigned to the master feature.
 If you move a feature out of the column beneath a master feature, it will be disassociated from the master feature.